KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Remember:
- * `vkGetInstanceProcAddr` can be used to query either device or instance entry points in addition to all core entry points.
+ * `vkGetInstanceProcAddr` can be used to query either device or instance entry-points in addition to all core entry-points.
- * `vkGetDeviceProcAddr` can only be used to query for device extension or core device entry points.
+ * `vkGetDeviceProcAddr` can only be used to query for device extension or core device entry-points.

 ##### ABI Versioning